Opiate Addiction: Taking Action as a Community

 The increased limelight given to opiate addiction across the country and a more holistic approach to the program opens the door for people seeking treatment.
 Opiate addiction is difficult to overcome, but can be done with the right tools and a supportive environment.
 Those suffering from opiate addiction, including specific addictions to OxyContin and Percocet, should seek holistic treatment that focuses on ending the cycle of abuse and treats the individual as a patient rather than a criminal.

-Destination Hope: The Women’s Program is a full service drug, alcohol and dual diagnosis treatment facility in Florida for women with substance abuse issues.
+Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for women with substance abuse issues.
 If you or a loved one is having problems with drugs or alcohol, please call us today.